WasmEdge/docs/docs/contribute/source/plugin/ebpf.md

 ### Run Examples

-After building, you can find the plugin at `./build/plugins/wasm_bpf/libwasmedgePluginWasmBpf.so` and the WasmEdge CLI tool at `./build/tools/wasmedge/wasmedge`.
+After building, you can find the plug-in at `./build/plugins/wasm_bpf/libwasmedgePluginWasmBpf.so` and the WasmEdge CLI tool at `./build/tools/wasmedge/wasmedge`.

 To run the examples, set `WASMEDGE_PLUGIN_PATH=./build/plugins/wasm_bpf/` and run wasmedge: